abbisQQ/Appointment-Scheduler-Host-Header-Poisoning-Open-Redirect/README.md

 # Appointment-Scheduler-Host-Header-Poisoning-Open-Redirect
-A common vulnerability found in a github repositorie.
+A common vulnerability found in a github repository.